A group has been formed called “Kiwianglers First” , with the aim of reforming the management of what is left of our freshwater angling.

 Year after year, as our best rivers continue their downward spiral, the magnificent trout and salmon fishing that existed just a generation ago is receding into memory.
-And soon, if this process continues, there will be precious little left worth trying to save from the greed of so-called “developers”, abetted by central government.
+And soon, if this process continues, there will be precious little left worth trying to save from the greed of so-called “developers”.
 These trends are obvious to all of us, yet we seem powerless to prevent them, while Fish and Game’s best efforts, over many decades, have done little to stem the tide.

 There is much less angling, per capita, than there used to be.
 The main-stem rivers are more intensively fished, while much of the back- country - formerly the cream of our fishing - has long been overrun by helicopter-borne overseas tourists.